-The Hardtrigger HMA includes 66,063 total acres of public and other land within the BLM Owyhee field.
+The Hardtrigger HMA includes 66,063 total acres of public and other land within the BLM Owyhee field office.
 The HMA is located within Owyhee County, south of the Snake River between Murphy and US Highway 95 to the west.
 HMA characteristics include rolling hills and sagebrush steppe.
 The horses share the HMA with other wildlife, including deer, antelope and upland game birds.

 A stud from the Hardrigger herd.